3 Signs Your Heater Switch Is on the Fritz

-There are many possible reasons why your heater has stopped blowing hot air, or is acting very peculiarly.
-The list of things that could be potentially causing only cold air to come out of your car's vents is somewhat long: long enough so that there's a definite need to do some initial searching before going much further.
-Something even just as simple as double checking your coolant level can go a long way in ensuring your lack or overabundance of heat is not due to a much more pressing concern—like a blown head gasket or bad heater core.
+There are many possible reasons why your heater has stopped blowing hot air or is acting very peculiarly.
+The list of things that could be potentially causing only cold air to come out of your car's vents is somewhat long—long enough that there's a definite need to do some initial searching before going much further.
+Something even as simple as double checking your coolant level can go a long way in ensuring your lack or overabundance of heat is not due to a much more pressing concern—like a blown head gasket or bad heater core.

 So before we go too much further, make sure to:

 - check your coolant level and mixture

 - and look for obvious or less-than-obvious leaks in your coolant system.